ameyer505/D365FOSecurityConverter/README.md

 ## Output Folder
 UI Output:
-Will create an XML file title SecurityDatabaseCustomizations.xml
+Will create an XML file called SecurityDatabaseCustomizations.xml

 Code Output:
 Will create a folder with the following structure: